 Typically, an income trust holds a combination of debt and equity or royalty interests in an entity owning or operating a business.
-Net cash flows that are generated by the operating entity's business are distributed to the income trust.
-The income trust then distributes that cash flow to its investors (referred to as unitholders or investors).
+Net cash flows generated by the operating entity's business are distributed to the income trust.
+The income trust then distributes some or all of that cash flow to its investors (referred to as unitholders or investors).